SBU-BMI/quip_distro/README.md

 # Additional information

+You may download a VM containing all of the docker images and web applications frmo the following [link](https://drive.google.com/file/d/0B1w9_31CAt25c3E5RVhfQXVGTUE/view?usp=sharing).

 This [video](https://www.youtube.com/watch?v=dK4c6ti1Dvc) shows the use of the QuIP system.

 An instance of QuIP is accessible [here](http://quip1.bmi.stonybrook.edu).
 The image analysis functionality is disabled in this instance.